 You guessed it.
 Chicken.

 What’s the most popular flavor of ice cream?

-If you said vanilla, kudos again.
+If you said “vanilla,” kudos again.

 Don’t get me wrong.
 There’s nothing wrong with chicken or vanilla.
-Although I do like both, I’m more of a seafood and habanero lover (yes, there’s a habanero ice cream — it’s pretty good actually).
+Although I do like both, I’m more of a seafood and habanero lover (yes, there’s even a habanero ice cream — it’s pretty good actually).

 How do you ever expect to raise any real money that way?

 Have you ever noticed that the leaders in any industry have enemies?
 You hear about them (the enemies) all the time.
 But guess what?
-Their companies earn a lot of money.
+The industry leaders’ companies earn a lot of money.
 And those leaders also have friends and plenty of supporters, too.
 That’s the part you do not hear about — because the enemies are the emotional ones who scream and shout to get themselves heard.